Who is the residency for?

 Where can I eat?

-In town there are several restaurant options serving local dishes, and one Italian restaurant.
+Otherwise, in town there are several restaurant options serving local dishes, and one Italian restaurant.
 Meals range from 30 baht to 250 baht, depending on the restaurant.
 There are also cafes that serve tea and coffee, ranging from 30 baht to 90 baht.

 There are small market stalls in town the sell fruit and vegetables and also a small supermarket that sells a range of products.